RunestoneInteractive/RunestoneServer/docker/README.rst

 Pre-start
 ^^^^^^^^^
-Once your environment is ready to go, you can use ``docker-compose`` to bring the containers up.
+Once your environment is ready to go, you can use ``docker compose`` to bring the containers up.
 This command will create four containers to run different parts of the application stack (the Runestone server, redis cache, postgres DB, jobe code testing environment).

 For the use case of running the server, execute:

     .. code-block:: bash

-        docker-compose up -d
+        docker compose up -d

     This run the container in the background (detached mode).
-Use ``docker-compose logs --follow`` to view logging data as the container starts up and runs.
+Use ``docker compose logs --follow`` to view logging data as the container starts up and runs.

 **OR**